 What is scooter sharing?

-Just like other models of shared mobility, scooter sharing is aimed at solving a number of immediate concerns:
+Just like other models of shared mobility, scooter and bike sharing is aimed at solving a number of immediate concerns:

 - Fuel economy